Associate Professor of Music

 Lou Kosma received his degree in music education with applied double bass from Temple University.
 He studied with Roger M. Scott and Edward Arian; Principal bass and Assistant Principal Bass of the Philadelphia Orchestra, and Henry Portnoi, Principal Bass of the Boston symphony.
 During the summers of 1967 and 1968, he was a fellowship student at Tanglewood.
 After teaching for the School District of Philadelphia, he moved to New Jersey and taught in Belleville.
 From 1976 to 1989, he served as the orchestra and musical show conductor at Holy Family Academy in Bayonne.
 Mr. Kosma performed with Metropolitan Opera Orchestra bass section from 1978 – 2014, serving as Acting Assistant Principal in the 2009 – 2010 and 2011 – 2012 seasons.
 Lou teaches privately and was adjunct double bass instructor at New Jersey City University for 29 years.
 He is currently at NJCU as the Orchestra Director and Montclair State University as a bass instructor.
 Other adjunct positions included: Kean College, Fairleigh Dickinson University, and SUNY at Purchase.
 While freelancing from 1976 to 1986, Lou assumed other affiliations for which he performed as Principal Bass for the American Ballet Theatre, Principal Bass of the Northeastern Pennsylvania Philharmonic, Acting Principal for the New Jersey Symphony and recently playing with the New York Philharmonic and Vermont Symphony.
 He was also a member of the Chautauqua Symphony for 17 years.
 Currently, Lou is a member of the Mostly Mozart Festival Orchestra.
 In March of 2002, the Virtu Foundation honored Lou by naming its first double bass scholarship in his name and in February of 2014, Lou received the New Jersey Music Educators Distinguished Service Award at the NJMEA Conference in New Brunswick, NJ.

 Double bassist Jeremy McCoy enjoys an active career as both performer and educator.
 He is former Assistant Principal double bass of the Metropolitan Opera Orchestra, leaving that position after more than 5,000 performances over the course of thirty-five seasons.
 A graduate of the Curtis Institute of Music, Mr. McCoy began his professional career at age twenty as a member of Canada’s National Arts Centre Orchestra, playing one season there before joining the Met in 1985.
 He has performed as recitalist for the International Society of Bassists, CBC Radio, and at Lincoln Center, and as concerto soloist at the National Arts Centre, with the Louisiana Philharmonic, the Atlantic Chamber Orchestra and the Classical Tahoe Orchestra.
-Summer festival appearances include Marlboro, Kneisel Hall, Banff, Mostly Mozart, Bowdoin, the Grand Tetons and Ottawa Chamberfest.
+Summer festival appearances include Marlboro, Kneisel Hall, Rockport Music, Banff, Mostly Mozart, Bowdoin, Grand Tetons, Close Encounters With Music and Ottawa Chamberfest.
 A founding member of Sequitur and Ensemble Sospeso, and frequent collaborator with Speculum Musicae, Mr. McCoy has premiered and recorded the chamber works of eminent contemporary composers such as Elliott Carter, David Del Tredici and Thomas Ades.
 As a commercial session player, Mr. McCoy has played on dozens of motion picture soundtracks and recorded with a diverse group of popular artists including Bruce Springsteen, David Byrne, Lou Reed, Sting and Natalie Merchant.
 His own recordings, “Dialogues with Double Bass”, an eclectic program of duos, and “Baroque Legacy”, a collection of transcriptions for double bass, are available on Bridge Records and MSR Classics, respectively.
 Mr. McCoy has given master classes throughout the United States, in Canada, Sweden and Japan and has contributed articles to “Strings Magazine”.
-He also currently serves on the faculties of the Manhattan School of Music and the National Youth Orchestra of Canada.
-His institutional and private students hold positions with orchestras in the United States, Canada, Mexico, Japan and China.
+He also serves on the faculties of the Manhattan School of Music, Bard College Conservatory and the Bowdoin International Music Festival.
+His institutional and private students hold positions with orchestras throughout North America, Europe, Australia and East Asia.

 Guitarist Stephen Benson is a freelance performer who has remained active on the studio, jazz and Broadway scene for twenty years.
 He holds a Bachelor of Music from the Hartt School of Music in Hartford, CT, and a master’s from Manhattan School of Music.
 He has taught at Hartt School of Music and the Turtle Bay Music School in New York.
 Benson toured Europe as a member of the Giora Feidman Trio, performed at the Carnevale in Venice, Italy, for two years and at the Grand Canyon Music Festival in Arizona.
 He has worked extensively on Broadway in such shows as The Lion King, 42nd Street, and Wicked.
 He performs many styles of jazz from bebop to fusion to blues and R & B and has worked with artists including Phoebe Snow, John Sebastian and Evelyn Blakey.